Vector35/binaryninja-api/docs/guide/debugger.md

 See [Remote Debugging Guide](remote-debugging.md)

+## Known issues and Workarounds

+There are some known issues and limitations with the current debugger.
+Here is a list of them and some potential workarounds.
+We are aware that these workarounds may not be the perfect solution and will continue to improve the debugger experience.

+1. Cannot debug binaries that require Administrator (Windows) or root (Linux/macOS).
+There are two ways to get around it:
+    - On Windows, run Binary Ninja with Administrator privilege (not recommended)
+    - Launch the process with necessary privilege, and connect to it using Binary Ninja debugger.
+See [Remote Debugging Guide](remote-debugging.md) for more details.
+2. Cannot debug fat binary on macOS.
+First launch the process using lldb-server/debugserver, and connect to it using Binary Ninja debugger.
+See [Remote Debugging Guide](remote-debugging.md) for more details.
+3. Cannot debug certain protected applications due to SIP (System Integrity Protection) on macOS.
+This includes applications in `/Applications`.
+While this can be circumvented by disabling the SIP, it will pose serious threat to the safety of you device.
+So we do not recommend it and you will need to proceed with it at your own risk.

+## Troubleshooting

+While we have tested the debugger in many scenario, it may still malfunction in certain cases.
+Here are some basic steps to troubleshoot the situation.
+If you encounter a bug, please file an issue on https://github.com/Vector35/debugger and provide necessary reproducing steps, and if possible, attach the binary involved.

+1. If it crashes Binary Ninja, then it is always considered a bug.
+2. If the debugger cannot launch the file properly, check to make sure the file can be executed properly directly.
+3. Try to relaunch Binary Ninja and retry.
+There could be unintended side effects from previous debugging sessions.
+Either it fixes the problem or not, please file an issue for it because we hope such interferences do not exist.
+4. Try to use the LLDB/WinDbg that comes with Binary Ninja to debug the file directly.
+If LLDB/WinDbg can debug it properly, then it is a Binary Ninja debugger bug.
+Otherwise, it is a bug in the LLDB/WinDbg itself.
+In both cases, please file an issue and let us know which case it is.
+    The LLDB/WinDbg path can be found in the following path:
+    - Windows, user installation: %APPDATA%\Binary Ninja\dbgeng\Windows Kits\10\Debuggers\x64\windbg.exe
+    - Windows, system installation: %PROGRAMDATA%\Binary Ninja\dbgeng\Windows Kits\10\Debuggers\x64\windbg.exe
+    - If the program you are debugging is x86, replace `x64` with `x86` in the above path.
+    - Linux: [Binary Ninja Installation folder]/plugins/lldb/bin/lldb
+    - macOS: /Applications/Binary Ninja.app/Contents/MacOS/plugins/lldb/bin/lldb

 ## Open-Source

 Vector 35 is grateful for the following open source packages that are used in Binary Ninja debugger: